Mohamed-amir1/Student-Performance-ML/README.md

-# 🎓 Student Performance Prediction
+#🎓 Student Performance Prediction using Machine Learning
 ## 📌 Project Overview

 This project uses Machine Learning (Logistic Regression) to predict whether a student will pass or fail based on academic and demographic features.